 A casual IT support provider makes its money only when it responds to an IT issue raised by a customer.
 The more issues raised, the more money made.
 And while there are plenty of honest people out there, the real problem with casual IT support is: there is no real incentive for the provider to look beyond the issue raised and solve problems from a root-cause perspective.
 Casual IT Support providers may address a lot of different little IT symptoms noticed by their customers, but with blinders on, may miss the essence of where the problem begins.
 Recurring problems, handled casually, equals more regular business disruptions and repeated loss-of-productivity costs.

-The IT advice given to a casual customer is likely to be swayed by a Casual IT Support providers’ limited technical capabilities, reactionary response and low-cost service model.
-Casual IT Support providers view their customers as ‘price sensitive’ and won’t always recommend the best long term IT solutions; especially when an easier to sell, quicker to perform, cheaper or more economical solution is available and can be implemented without the help of any specialist third parties.
+The IT advice given to a casual customer is likely to be swayed by a casual IT support providers’ limited technical capabilities, reactionary response and low-cost service model.
+Casual IT support providers view their customers as ‘price sensitive’ and won’t always recommend the best long term IT solutions; especially when an easier to sell, quicker to perform, cheaper or more economical solution is available and can be implemented without the help of any specialist third parties.
 But when things don’t pan out, the excuse is: you only get what you pay for.
-This doesn’t help if you business loses its business data, cannot operate for days, or cannot find a solution to a problem that could have otherwise been prevented, repaired or mitigated.
+This doesn’t help if your business loses its business data, cannot operate for days, or cannot find a solution to a problem that could have otherwise been prevented, repaired or mitigated.